The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Introduction

 \subsection{Infinitesimal rigidity}

 We begin with a remark:

 \begin{remark} The statement of \cref{main} \emph{appears to be} slightly stronger than the main result in Pan's paper \cite{P}, as the latter assumes linearity of the isometry.
-However, this linearity condition is unnecessary, as isometries of the Thurston norm are also isometries of its (additive) symmetrisation, and the Mazur--Ulam theorem \cite{MU} ensures that any isometry of the Thurston-norm must be affine, and hence there exists an isometric translate of the affine isometry which is a linear map. \end{remark}
+However, this linearity condition is unnecessary.
+Indeed, isometries of the Thurston norm are also isometries of its (additive) symmetrisation.
+Therefore we can use the Mazur--Ulam theorem \cite{MU} (which applies to symmetric normed spaces), which implies that any isometry of the Thurston norm is linear. \end{remark}

 When combined, geometric rigidity (\cref{second part}) and the Mazur--Ulam theorem (\cref{mazurulam}) suffice to prove infinitesimal rigidity (\cref{main}).
 Further combining the infinitesimal rigidity with \cite[Theorem~6.1]{DLRT} then yields: